 However, this is not to say that the thought of money shouldn’t cross your mind while planning.

-Apart from calculating financial resources, people don’t usually rack their brains trying to think of how exactly they will be paying for certain items while on vacation.
+Apart from calculating financial resources (a monthly budget template can help tremendously with that), people don’t usually rack their brains trying to think of how exactly they will be paying for certain items while on vacation.

 And yet, knowing whether to get cash from your pocket or swipe your prepaid card for travelers when paying on your vacation will make a world of difference to your budget.
 Believe it or not, the payment method you choose might easily add a whopping 10 percent to your total trip price.